Linuxfabrik/monitoring-plugins/check-plugins/feed/README.md

 ## Troubleshooting

-Python module "BeautifulSoup4" is not installed.
+`Python module "BeautifulSoup4" is not installed.`
 ```bash
 sudo -u icinga python3 -m pip install --user BeautifulSoup4
 ```

-Couldn't find a tree builder with the features you requested: xml.
-Do you need to install a parser library?
+`Couldn't find a tree builder with the features you requested: xml.
+Do you need to install a parser library?`
 ```bash
 sudo -u icinga python3 -m pip install --user lxml
 ```

+`--icinga-callback requires --icinga-url, --icinga-password, --icinga-username and --icinga-service-name`
+When using `--icinga-callback`, all four Icinga connection parameters must be specified.

 ## Credits, License